-To be eligible for health care in British Columbia, you need to be a resident in British Columbia.
+To be eligible for health care in British Columbia, you need to be a resident of British Columbia.
 A resident is defined as a person who is either a Canadian citizen or lawfully allowed to be in Canada (e.g. permanent resident), who has chosen to live in the province and is physically present for at least six months in a calendar year.
 If you qualify, your dependents are also eligible to receive MSP.
-Depends includes a spouse, children, and dependent students aged 19-25 who are enrolled in post-secondary education.
+Dependents include a spouse, children, and dependent students aged 19-25 who are enrolled in post-secondary education.

 When does MSP coverage start?